demovibes/watermelon/README.md

     Note that the Icecast default port is 8000, so the dev server should be run on a different port.

-    A shortcut script to launch the server, `runserfer.sh`, is found in the root folder.
+    A shortcut script to launch the server, `runserver.sh`, is found in the root folder.

 ## Setting up a Streamer